-As a result of the above needs, the adult is unable to protect himself or herself against the abuse or neglect, or the risk of it.
+As a result of the above needs, the adult is unable to protect himself or herself against the abuse, neglect, or exploitation, or the risk of it.
 The term 'Adult at Risk' is now more commonly used in place of 'Vulnerable Adult', as 'Vulnerable Adult' may wrongly imply that some of the fault for the abuse lies with the victim.